RuiAAPeres/RPDynamicWarningView/README.md

 - (instancetype)initWithText:(NSString *)text imageName:(NSString *)imageName;
 ```

-If you want to remove it gracefully, for example when you aquire location, you can use the following method:
+If you want to remove it gracefully, for example when you acquire location, you can use the following method:

 ```objective-c
 - (void)stopDynamicLocationWithCompletionBlock:(void(^)(RPDynamicWarningView *dynamicLocationView))completionBlock;